 By definition, strategic sourcing is an approach to purchasing goods and services.
 Instead of simply looking for good deals, strategic sourcing brings a larger approach to supply chain management in search of larger efficiencies.
 The strategic sourcing process looks at everything an organization buys—from whom and at what price and at what volume.
 The process places an emphasis on the entire life cycle of a product, not just its initial purchase price, to find the best overall value.

 Now, that value may have a different meaning for each company.
 For some organizations, it may be to purchase a large number of goods; for others, it may be the highest quality; while for the rest, it is some combination of the two.
 In the end, the company wants to find the best price that can provide a long-term benefit.

-To do this, organizations look for comprehensive software that can help manage this process.
+To find the best prices, organizations look for comprehensive software that can help manage this process.

 It is the same no matter the industry, from food and beverage to education and day care.
 All organizations want to get the most out of their procurement no matter what they actually purchase.
-Let’s look at the top five objectives organizations should look for in a strategic sourcing solution.
+Let’s look at the top five strategic sourcing objectives organizations should optimize for when choosing strategic sourcing software.

-Develop a Sourcing Strategy: This serves as one of the main objectives of strategic sourcing.
+This serves as one of the main goals of strategic sourcing.
 Organizations need to develop a procurement strategy to get the best goods and services for them.
 Do they want to save money?
 Do they want to procure better goods?
-The sourcing strategy will serve as the guide for procurement going forward, so it is an incredibly important aspect of strategic sourcing.
+The strategic sourcing objectives and strategy will serve as the guide for procurement going forward, so it is an incredibly important aspect of strategic sourcing.